Like most teachers of the Alexander Technique I started as a pupil, in my case because I kept tripping up.

 I successfully completed the three year 1600 hour practical and theoretical training and became a qualified teaching member of the Society of Teachers of the Alexander Technique in 2011.
 I am covered by STAT’s code of conduct and insurance as well as having an enhanced DBS (Disclosure and Barring service) check via them to enable me to work with childen and vulnerable adults.

-I am now also a professional member of ATE UK, (Alexander Technique Education), the UK branch of an international group of like-minded teachers and training schools.
+I am now also a director and professional member of ATE UK, (Alexander Technique Education), the UK branch of an international group of like-minded teachers and training schools.

 The website for each body is available in the Other Good Places links (right) if you would like to know more.